What is the Wim Hof Method?

 • You don’t need to download the Wim Hof Method app.

-• You don’t need anything but yourself.
+You only need yourself.

 Safety warning